Techiton/Item-Plugin/README.md

 # Item-Plugin
 This is a Simple Minecraft Spigot Plugin that gives you a Item once the Command is used.
 Also Shows how to make Enchanted Items with Descriptions.

+NOTE: THIS PLUGIN IS IN 1.19, SO YOU MUST HAVE 1.19 IN ORDER TO RUN THE PLUGIN.

 ## Commands:

 ### Basic: